caldermf/3d-dimers/README.md

 # 3d-dimers

-Simulations of slices of 3D dimer tilings generated with Mathematica code.
+Slices of simulations of 3D dimer tilings generated with Mathematica code.